ralsina/hace/README.md

       echo "make foo out of {{ foo['bar'] }} at {{ i }}" > foo
       cat {{ self["dependencies"][0] }} >> foo
 ```

-A special variable is `self` which is the task itself, so you can
-use the task itself to define parts of the commands it contains.

 In that example, it's doing `cat bar >> foo` because that's in
 `self["dependencies"]`.
 This may look a bit confusing but I expect